 - Notify your credit card company of your trip.
 I found this out on the first day of a trip abroad for work.
 My colleague’s credit card was declined.
-I had to pay for 2!
-It worked out after a few days but was hard.
+I had to pay for 2 for everything!
+It worked out after a few days but was a hassle.

 5 Overlooked Solo Traveler Tips: Tip Three: Passports and Visas:

 - Passports and visas: You save money getting your own visas.
 However, be sure they are valid if bought on the Internet.